 Noch Fragen?
 Kontaktiere Sie uns!Wir sind bemüht innerhalb eines Werktages zu antworten.

-Grandiose landscapes and incredible wildlife combined with African heritage.
+Magnificent landscapes and incredible wildlife combined with African heritage.
 A trip to South Africa offers absolute diversity in just one country.
-Explore the Kruger National Park and the Blyde River Canyon on our Hotel & Bike tour.
-Barbecue evenings around the campfire with the African sunset as a backdrop completes this South African experience.
+Explore the Kruger National Park, famous for the big 5, as well as the spectacular Panorama Route and the Blyde River Canyon on our Hotel & Bike tour.
+Barbecue evenings around the campfire with bright red African sunsets and a glass of Amaroula liquer complete your unforgettable South African experience.

 South Africa is often referred to as the “rainbow nation” due to its cultural diversity.
 Here people of many different ethnicities live together in one country.
 The diversity of the country also extends to its geography: Desert landscapes and endless savannahs lie alongside bushland, rainforests and lagoons, high plateaus, low mountain ranges, and soaring peaks.
 This country is a wonder to behold with plenty of must-see treasures along the way.